All Collections

 What does it mean if a callout is excused?

-Callouts that have a legitimate excuse can be ‘excused’ by an ESHYFT Admin.
-Excused callouts will not count towards your callout rate or towards a suspension.
+Callouts can be ‘excused’ by an ESHYFT Admin.
+Excused callouts will not count toward your callout rate or a suspension.

 How can I get a callout excused?

-For an Excused Callout, you’ll need to contact ESHYFT directly.
-You can contact ESHYFT by emailing [email protected] or calling us at 1-800-949-5188.
+To excuse a callout, you’ll need to contact ESHYFT directly.
+You can contact ESHYFT by chat, email [email protected] or calling us at 1-800-949-5188.

-If your callout is not approved by an ESHYFT Admin and you do not show up for your shift, you may get a No Call No Show (NCNS) on your record.
-ESHYFT Admins will decide on whether a callout is excused or unexcused on a case by case basis.
+If your callout is not approved by an ESHYFT Admin and you do not show up for your shift, a No Call No Show (NCNS) will show on your record.

 Types of Callouts: Regular, Short Notice, and Super Short Notice